Moha-Sameh/techniceg-client/README.md

 Today I have completed the Authentication Login - Logout, recived the token and decoded it.

 I have used mobx for state management because it is simple and scalable.
 Aslo it is stable.

+## Add More menu items

+Modified authStore, Created new button to create task. removed formData from taskStore